rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 further into missingness assumptions, depending on our linkage sets and the MLM picture.

 Generally though, we would address this by simply using the proportion of *known* successes to *known* failures to give our reported percentage outcome.
-We might want to avoid simply calculating an average of the sum of signups, to the sum of customers, but this may be
+We might want to avoid simply calculating an average of the sum of signups over the sum of customers, but in some cases this is also fine.
-OK to do.

-In this particular case, doing so would give the same result (since we have no customers with signup status: unknown/missing).
+In this particular case, this approach gives the same result (since we have no customers with signup status: unknown/missing).

 ```sql
 select